kyma-project/api-gateway/docs/user/tutorials/01-30-set-up-mtls-gateway.md

 <!-- tabs:start -->
 #### **Kyma Dashboard**

 3. Set up Istio Gateway in mutual mode.
-To do this, go to **Istio > Gateways** and select **Create**.
+To do this, go to **Istio > Gateways** and choose **Create**.
 Then, provide the following configuration details:
     - **Name**: `kyma-mtls-gateway`
     - Add a server with the following configuration:
       - **Port Number**: `443`